pietroppeter/nimib/refactor_notes.md

   - [ ] remove all unused stuff in renders
     - [x] cleanup html render stuff
     - [ ] cleanup markdown render stuff

+to be done after merging in devel:

+- [ ] leftover fixes/improvements and cleanup
+  - [ ] check far/from/home is not broken
+  - [ ] test penguins
+  - [ ] nbCodeInBlock: use somewhere / test
+  - [ ] add example for nbFile
+  - [ ] add also nbAudio, nbVideo? (with new doc examples)
+  - [ ] make "Writing File" in nbFile an optional customization
+  - [ ] add a nbShell? see #34
+  - [ ] rename nbNormalize? (too vague)
+  - [ ] frontmatter for markdown backend?
 - [ ] check that projects that depend on nimib are not broken
   - [ ] check on windows and linux
   - [ ] nimibook